 Blogging with Instagram

-Having an Instagram account is obvious for visual artists like photographers, but for crafts people, artists, makers and artisans, Instagram posts can be a simple way of documenting the various stages in their manufacturing and creative process.
+Having an Instagram account is obvious for visual artists like photographers, but for crafts people, artists, makers and artisans, the visual posts can be a simple way of documenting the various stages in their manufacturing and creative process.

 For the small food business sector, users can document the day-to-day running of their business with pictures of new dishes, new batches, new catches, new crops or new recipes where they can also give tips and advice.

-Any other sector can simply showcase a particular product, an event or use Instagram for contests.
+Any other sector can simply showcase a particular product, an event or use the service for contests.

 Using Instagram as a visual diary of their activities, as a log for regular participation to professional fairs, festivals, seasonal markets, shows and exhibitions or to showcase new or past projects is a simple way of adding a personal touch and offering a behind-the-scenes perspective on the running of a business.

 Used efficiently, regular updates from an Instagram account will add value to your brand.
-An Instagram account will encourage users to visit your website.
+It will encourage users to visit your website.
 An Instagram feed or gallery on your website will also show your business under a different light with nice-looking and consistent updates – in a cost and time efficient manner.